Now offering FREE SHIPPING on all round and 5'-8' rectangle tables.

 • Dark select knots

-• Recommended for dining tables, accent tables
+• Recommended for dining tables, cabinetry and accent tables.